dccuchile/wefe/doc/user_guide.rst

 glove twitter dim=100                                             0.681933                                            0.641153                                        -0.399822
 =====================  ===================================================  ==================================================  ===============================================

-Important: if more than 20% (by default) of the words from a query are not included in the word embedding model, the metric will return :code:`Nan`.
+Important: if more than 20% (by default) of the words from any of the word sets of the query are not included in the word embedding model, the metric will return :code:`Nan`.
 This behavior can be changed using a float number parameter called :code:`lost_vocabulary_threshold`.

 4. Plot the results in a barplot: